 Data disclaimer: This document uses best available data at time of writing.
 As data relating to population forecasts and trends are based on information gathered before the Covid-19 Pandemic, monitoring and feedback will be used to capture any updates.
 The National Water Resources Plan will also align to relevant updates in applicable policy.
 In December 2022, the Water Services (Amendment) (No. 2) Act, 2022 was signed into law.
-This act provides that, from the 31 December 2022, Irish Water will only be known as Uisce Éireann.
+This act legislates that from the 31 December 2022, Irish Water will only be known as Uisce Éireann.
 It also provides that, from that date, all references in any enactment, legal proceedings or other document to Irish Water shall be construed as references to Uisce Éireann only.
-The NIS reflects this transition from Irish Water to Uisce Éireann.
+Therefore in this NIS, which was developed prior to the name change, all references to Irish Water shall be construed as Uisce Éireann.

-Baseline data included in the RWRP-SE has been incorporated from numerous sources including but not limited to; National Planning Framework, Central Statistics Office, Regional Spatial and Economic Strategies, Local Authority data sets, Regional Assembly data sets and Uisce Éireann data sets.
-Data sources will be detailed in the relevant sections of the RWRP-SE.
+Baseline data included in the RWRP-SW has been incorporated from numerous sources including but not limited to; National Planning Framework, Central Statistics Office, Regional Spatial and Economic Strategies, Local Authority data sets, Regional Assembly data sets and Uisce Éireann data sets.
+Data sources will be detailed in the relevant sections of the RWRP-SW.
 2019 was selected as the base year to align with the planning period (2019-2025) of the NWRP.